 - Hold an orientation with the Sheriff’s Office that all residents in the Neighborhood Watch group are invited to attend.
 Submit a request for an orientation.

 All set?
 Register online!

 Need help?
 Get in touch with the City.

-Tips for New Groups
+Tips for Getting Started

 - Select the boundaries of your group.
 Neighborhood Watch boundaries may not overlap with existing groups shown on the map.
 Consider seeking out "block captains" to help manage larger groups.